fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 In the above code:

 * We have created an instance of the **column2d** chart.
 Each chart type in FusionCharts Suite XT has a unique alias, which you can use to create an instance of that chart.
 In this case, we are creating an instance of a Column 2D chart with dimensions of 600x400 pixels using `width` and `height`.
-* To specify the data format as JSON, we have set the `dataFormat` parameter to json.
+* To specify the data format as JSON, we have set the `dataFormat` parameter to `json`.
 You can also provide the data in [XML format]({% site.baseurl %}/chart-guide/getting-started/using-xml-as-data-format '@@open-newtab').
 * The JSON data is embedded as the value of the `dataSource` parameter.

 That's it!
 When you run this HTML page now, you should see a chart representing your data.